 Nuclear Fusion

-Nuclear fusion is a nuclear reaction in which two light atomic nuclei combine to form a heavier nucleus, releasing energy in the process.
+Nuclear fusion is a process in which two light atomic nuclei combine to form a heavier nucleus, releasing a significant amount of energy.
 This reaction powers stars, including the Sun, where hydrogen nuclei fuse to create helium.
-Fusion has the potential to provide a nearly limitless source of energy with minimal environmental impact, as it produces no long-lived radioactive waste and has abundant fuel sources, such as isotopes of hydrogen.
-However, achieving controlled nuclear fusion for practical energy production on Earth remains a significant scientific and engineering challenge.
+Fusion has the potential to provide a nearly limitless and clean energy source on Earth, as it produces minimal radioactive waste compared to nuclear fission.
+Research into controlled fusion for energy production is ongoing, with projects like ITER aiming to achieve sustainable fusion reactions.

 For more information, visit the Wikipedia entry on Nuclear Fusion.